Everlight Radiology: History

-As it employs radiologists in different time zones it can offer a 24-hour service cheaply.
-It claims that more than 99% of reports are completed within 1 hour.

-In 2021 it was reported as supporting 250 client sites across Australia, UK, New Zealand and the Republic of Ireland with a global network of about 500 radiologists and more than 300 support staff.
+In 2021, it was reported as supporting 250 client sites across Australia, the UK, New Zealand, and the Republic of Ireland with a global network of about 500 radiologists and more than 300 support staff.
 It has regional bases in London, Leicester, Doncaster, Penzance and Belfast.

+In 2021, London-based private equity firm Livingbridge acquired Everlight.

+Recognition

+Everbright was awarded the Diagnostic Provider of the Year award at the 2024 HealthInvestor Awards.